-The Predoctoral Internship Program is intended to develop ethically informed judgment, professional identity development, multicultural competencies, and competence working in a university counseling center.
+The Predoctoral Internship Program in Health Service Psychology is intended to develop ethically informed judgment, professional identity development, multicultural competencies, and competence working in a university counseling center.
 Prospective applicants should be aware of the following underlying values as well:

 Accreditation by the American Psychological Association

 The Predoctoral Internship Program has been accredited program by APA since 1989.
 The staff is committed to adhering to the standards therein, in addition to all legal and ethic codes of the professions represented among the staff.
 Verification of our status and more information can be found at: